The Instagram algorithm is what determines when – and if – your posts are shown to other people… and it’s constantly changing.

 The Instagram algorithm changes all the time, as the people behind the app update what they deem to be the most important facets of posts and Stories with the goal of keeping people on the app for as long as possible.

 The algorithm prioritizes posts based on both users’ individual preferences and an overarching set of rules, with the goal of pushing the best and most relevant posts towards the top of users’ timelines to encourage engagement and extended use.

 It is important to understand the Instagram algorithm in order to ensure that your business’s content is being seen by as many people as possible, so we’re going to break down 3 of our favorite ways you can hack the IG algorithm this year!

-Here’s 3 ways you can beat the Instagram algorithm in 2021:
+Here’s 3 ways you can beat the Instagram algorithm: